 - Course release (teaching buyout) particularly where full-time involvement in the project will require the researcher(s) to forgo other income (e.g. from summer teaching and research leave).
 Applications for course release should include a statement by the university authority (normally a Department Chair or Dean) that course release will be permitted.

-The CAAA will forward a cheque for the amount of the operating funds to the principal researcher.
-Normally, the cheque will be payable to the university or college for retention on your behalf in a grant account.
+The CAAA will make a direct deposit to the principal researcher’s institution for retention on your behalf in a grant account.
 If overhead costs cannot be avoided, applicants should contact the Chair of the Committee to make alternative arrangements.
 The researcher may only charge to the grant expenses that are directly related to achieving the objectives of the grant and generally consistent with the expected costs described in the research proposal.
 Course release funds may not be reallocated to research expenses and research funds may not be reallocated to provide a course release.
 Funds may not be reallocated from other expected uses to purchase computer hardware or software that were not requested in the research proposal.

-Research and travel funds will be available to the investigator(s) until the deadline specified in the award letter.
+Research funds will be available to the investigator(s) until the deadline specified in the award letter.
 After this deadline, it is expected that any unspent research monies will be returned to the CAAA.
-Any remaining travel funds will automatically be returned to the CAAA.
-Requests to extend the deadline must be submitted in writing, no later than six months after the completion date noted in the award letter.
-All such requests should be directed to the Research Chair, and will be granted at his/her discretion.

 The researcher will give appropriate credit to the CAAA and the organization which provided the funds for the research project in any papers and publications resulting from it.

-The principal researcher will respond to periodic requests, typically on an annual basis, from the Chair of the Research Committee for progress reports on the status of the research project.
-The researcher will include copies of published papers with the progress reports (author(s) of published papers supported from CAAA research funds must provide a copy of the published paper to the CAAA Office).
-The Office will send a copy to the funding organization.
+The principal researcher will respond to periodic requests, typically on a bi-annual basis, from the Chair of the Research Committee for progress reports on the status of the research project.
+The researcher will include copies of working papers, papers presented at conferences and published papers with the progress reports.
+The Office will send a copy of published papers to the funding organization.

 The principal researcher will undertake and attempt to carry out to its completion the research project described in the proposal submitted to the Research Committee.
 In the event of exceptional circumstances, such as illness of the principal researcher, which prevents continued work on the project, the principal researcher should contact the Chair of the Research Committee as soon as practical to discuss the need to return to the CAAA some or all of the funds.
 The project shall be considered complete when the resulting working paper(s) are accepted and presented at a peer-reviewed academic conference or published in a journal, whichever comes first.
 The project will also be considered to be complete if the principal researcher indicates that, due to unforeseen circumstances other than illness, work is no longer continuing on the project.
 Nothing in this document precludes the researcher from attempting to publish more than one paper in more than one journal.